dagger/dagger/docs/current/guides/723462-use-secrets.md

 </TabItem>
 </Tabs>

-## Use build secrets with Dockerfiles
+## Use secrets with Dockerfile builds

 Secrets can also be passed to Dockerfile builds performed with Dagger.
 Build secrets set with Dagger are automatically mounted in the build container at the default Dockerfile location of `/run/secrets/SECRET-ID`.